 I had been almost debilitated by seasonal allergies in my high school and college years.

 In high school I stayed home for 6 weeks out of the year, having school assignments brought to my home so that I could complete the work and stay on course.
-(I did go in for biology since that class was so demanding.)
+(The only thing that I did go in for was biology since that class was so demanding.)

 As Dr. Paller and I were talking, I asked her about food allergies and whether his eczema could be related to food.